EvanSmith93/rhythum/README.md

 - [x] Text - There is text for various headers, buttons, and links.
 There is also text for the notification and session date/time.
 - [x] Images - I have an image for the logo.
 I am also representing the blue summary bars as images for now.
 - [x] DB/Login - I have login and sign up pages which both have fields for inputting credentials.
 The session information will also be coming from the database.
+- [x] 3rd Party Service - I have text representing a notification on the session view.
+The quote will come from a 3rd party API.
 - [x] WebSocket - Clicking to start/finish a break or end a session will use WebSockets so other users can be in the same session as you.